Jackson County School District (Georgia): Schools

-The Jackson County School System has six elementary schools, three middle schools, two high schools, and one college and career center.
-Recently, Legacy Knoll Middle School opened in August 2023, and a seventh elementary school will open in August 2024.
+The Jackson County School System has seven elementary schools, three middle schools, two high schools, and one college and career center.
+Recently, Legacy Knoll Middle School opened in August 2023, and Heroes Elementary School opened in August 2024.

 On January 31, 2019, Jackson County Schools broke ground on a new high school building for Jackson County Comprehensive High School.
 The building was opened in 2021.
 Upon opening the new Jackson County High School Campus in Hoschton, the former Jackson County High School campus in Jefferson was converted to the Empower College and Career Center.